oDinZu/SharpeTronics.com/README.md

 * SharpeTronics Pages ready (free static hosting).
 * Drone CI / CD system.
 * Backups for restoring to previous states.
-* Headless CMS with superpowers!
+* Headless CMS with Strapi superpowers!
 * Ease of use for editors and writers.
 * Distributed CDN with automatic HTTPS (Cloudflare).
-* Secure ecommerce shopping.
+* Secure Ecommerce shopping with Stripe.
 * International Multi-language

 # Jekyll Plugins